theanhly/geddsprocon/README.md

  `withoutTransformation()` | - | If the connected DSPs are homogeneous, transformation to intermediate tuples are unnecessary.
 Using this method turns transformation to and from intermediate transformation off.
 Transformation is `true` by default.|
 `withTimeout(int timeout)` | `[1, 2147483647]` | Only valid for input operators.
 Input operators request timeout in ms. After `timeout` ms the DSP requester sends another request.
 `withBufferConnectorString(String connectorString)` | String | This sets the connection string to the message-buffer process.
 If the DSP application restarts due to failure the connection string determines the message-buffer.
 It is highly recommended to set a buffer string in case of failure.
 If this setting is omitted an internal unused connection string is generated.
-`withRequestAddress(String host, int port, String connectorType)` | `Output operator host string`, `Output operator host port`, `["PRIMARY", "SECONDARY"]`  | Only valid for input operators.
+`withRequestAddress(String adrress, int port, String connectorType)` | `Output operator IP string`, `Output operator port`, `["PRIMARY", "SECONDARY"]`  | Only valid for input operators.
 Determines the IP of the output operator.
 The `connectorType`determines if it is a primary connection or a secondary connection.